Do June Bugs Bite? Keep reading to know whether or not June bugs bite and some natural ways to get rid of them!

-Electric bug zappers are one of the easiest and quickest way to kill the June bugs.
-Setup one or two in an isolated corner far away from other sources of light.
-Electric bug zappers eliminate June beetles by releasing UV light that draws them to the core of the device, where they get electrocuted to death.
+Electric bug zappers are one of the easiest and quickest ways to kill the June bugs.
+Setup one or two in an isolated corner far away from other light sources.
+Electric bug zappers eliminate June beetles by releasing UV light that draws them to the device’s core, where they get electrocuted to death.

 3. Use Beneficial Nematodes

 Grubs are the most destructive and vulnerable stage of June beetles.
 If they are lurking in your lawn or garden, then purchase some beneficial nematodes from your local gardening store.
-In this way, you not only kill the grubs but also eliminate other harmful pests as well.
+In this way, you not only kill the grubs but also eliminate other harmful pests.
 Apply the nematodes in the problematic area as directed on the label.